Daksh-Goplani/News/README.md

 # News Website
-Show All News categorized
+Show All News categorized \n
-Have Latest News
+Have Latest News \n
-Made with React and Bootstrap
+Made with React and Bootstrap and newsapi \n